barrantesisrael/mbt.microbiome.2021/README.md

 # count the total number of HEADER lines with the command below
 #  -how many FRAGMENTS are in this FASTA?
 $ grep -c ">" output.fa

-# copy first 10 lines from the FASTA and paste it into the RDP server
-# create a new script and copy and paste the code below
 ```